Gene Budig: Baseball

 Budig was named president of the American League on June 8, 1994.
 He served in that role for six seasons, before the position was officially abolished.
 From 1992 through 1998, the office of Commissioner of Baseball was officially vacant, with Bud Selig exercising the Commissioner's power as Chairman of the Executive Council, therefore during those years the league president of the winning team presented the Commissioner's Trophy.
 Budig presented New York Yankees owner George Steinbrenner with the Commissioner's Trophy after the Yankees won the first World Series to be telecast by Fox in 1996, 4 games to 2.
 The trophy presentation was made in the Yankees' locker room at Yankee Stadium following Game 6.
 He also presented the trophy to the Yankees following their victories in 1998 and 1999.

 During Budig's tenure as president, he brought in Larry Doby – the AL's first African-American player – to be his special assistant in 1995, observing how "few have done more for Major League Baseball than Larry Doby."
 He also handed down a suspension to Mike Stanton for the latter's role in a bench-clearing brawl between the Yankees and Baltimore Orioles in 1998.
 The move infuriated Steinbrenner, who said about Budig, "I’m not sure when the last time he wore a jockstrap was".
 Budig declined to counter Steinbrenner publicly; instead, he arranged for his friends at the University of Kansas' athletic department to send him the largest jockstrap they had, which he duly autographed and dispatched to Steinbrenner.
 The position of President of the American League was abolished when Commissioner Bud Selig restructured Major League Baseball and eliminated the offices of American and National League president.

 In January 2007, Budig became part-owner of the Charleston RiverDogs, a minor-league affiliate of the New York Yankees who play in the South Atlantic League.

 Death

 Budig died on September 8, 2020.
-He was 81, was in hospice care at his home in Charleston, South Carolina, in the time leading up to his death.
+He was 81 and in hospice care at his home in Charleston, South Carolina in the time leading up to his death.